bitcoin-api/bitcoin-api-full-stack/README.md

 For this step, you will manually send and start up the NodeJS service modules (a.k.a.
 "The Tigers").
 This is only necessary for the initial setup and after this the Giraffe Lick Leaf (GLL) deployment can be used for instant deploys with a single simple command.

-TODO:🚧👷‍♂️👷‍♀️🏗

-For this command you will need to create a `/1-backend/setUpTigers.sh` gitignored setup command file from the provided `/1-backend/setUpTigers.template.sh` file.
+For this command you will need to create a `/1-backend/setUpTigers.sh` pre-gitignored set up command file using the provided [`/1-backend/setUpTigers.template.sh` file](https://github.com/bitcoin-api/bitcoin-api-full-stack/blob/master/infrastructure/environment/dotenv-templates/1-backend/setUpTigers.template.sh).

-A chart is provided showing how to replace the template placeholder values:
+A chart is provided showing how to replace the template placeholder values in detail:

 TODO:🚧👷‍♂️👷‍♀️🏗